mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2022

+1. Yu, L., Twardowski, B., Liu, X., Herranz, L., Wang, K., Cheng, Y., ... & Weijer, J. V. D. (2020).
+Semantic drift compensation for class-incremental learning.
+In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 6982-6991).

+   - Key Idea: Embedding networks have the advantage that new classes can be naturally included into the network without adding new weights
+     - Estimate drifts and compensate for them to avoid indirect forgetting.
+   - propose a new method to estimate the drift, called semantic drift, of features and compensate for it without the need of any exemplars!!
+     - show that embedding networks suffer significantly less from catastrophic forgetting than classification networks.
+     - Proposes Semantic Drift Compensation (SDC)
+       - Section 4.1: nice set of equation 8-13
+       - measures semantic drift by proxy task
+   - experiments on fine-grained datasets, CIFAR100 and ImageNetSubset.
+   - previous works all study continual learning in classification networks : TP works with embedding network (prototype: Embedding mean)

-1. Yu, L., Weng, Z., Wang, Y., & Zhu, Y. (2022).
+2. Yu, L., Weng, Z., Wang, Y., & Zhu, Y. (2022).
 Multi-Teacher Knowledge Distillation for Incremental Implicitly-Refined Classification. *arXiv preprint arXiv:2202.11384*.

    - TP: Solution Incremental Implicitly-Refined Classification (IIRC)
      - Superclass to subclasses
    - Method overview ( why & how?)
 Oh really??